uaminghao/homeworkOnGoogleDocs/README.md

 ]
 ```

+# Initial Setup

+1. Enable the Drive API for the institutional account used on the course (follow the [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python))
+2. Download the credentials and put them on the same folder as the script.

 # Naming of Folders and Documents

 Folders and files on Google Drive are accessed via internal identifiers (instead of paths).
 The program first searches for a directory (anywhere) in the Google Drive corresponding to the provided access token matching the parameter `folder`.